Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

+# 🦊 RS Image to Latent
+**A powerful and user-friendly ComfyUI node that converts images to latents with intelligent size optimization.**

+### 🔥 Features
+- **Multiple sizing modes** - Auto, Preset, Custom, or Megapixels
+- **VAE-aware** - Automatically detects divisibility requirements
+- **Batch processing** - Create multiple identical latents at once
+- **Smart upscaling** - Choose from multiple upscale methods
+- **Clean interface** - No technical clutter, just what you need

+### 🪛 Usage
+Resolution control - Ensure consistent sizes across your workflow
+VRAM optimization - Use megapixels mode to stay within limits
+Auto mode - Preserves original proportions
+Batch generation - Create multiple variations from one image

+### 🎯 Modes Explained
+**Auto**
+Preserves original image size and only rounds to meet VAE divisibility requirements.
+No unexpected upscaling.

+**Preset**
+Choose from 50+ common resolutions including:
+- Square: 512×512 to 1920×1920
+- Portrait: 3:2, 3:4, 9:16 and more
+- Landscape: 4:3, 16:9, 21:9 and more

+**Custom**
+Manually enter width and height (must be multiples of 8).

+**Megapixels**
+Set target megapixels with specific aspect ratio.
+Perfect for controlling VRAM usage.

+### 🔧 Rounding Modes
+- auto - Picks the nearest valid size (recommended)
+- shrink - Only reduces size, never increases
+- expand - Only increases size, never reduces

+### ↔️ Input and output:
+Input:
+image - Input image to convert to latent
+vae	- VAE model for encoding (auto-detects divisibility)

+Output:
+latent - The encoded latent tensor
+width_px - Final width in pixels
+height_px - Final height in pixels
+width_latent - Latent width (width/8)
+height_latent - Latent height (height/8)

+---
+---

 # 🦊 RS Crop Image and 🦊 RS Insert Crop
 **An interactive node for selecting and cropping images in ComfyUI with a pause in the process.
 With further insertion of the cut fragment after its modification back into the original image.**